byteball/telegram-quiz/README.md

 ## Run bow with pm2

-When you start bot with `npm start` you will be asked to provide passphrase for bot wallet.
+When you start the bot with `npm start` you will be asked to provide a passphrase for the bot's wallet.
-You can check out `testnet-index.js` script in app root where you can see example of how to start bot with providing passphrase from file.
+You can check out `testnet-index.js` script in the app root where you can see example of how to start the bot with a passphrase read from a file.

-__WARNING!__ It is not recomended way of running bot because of security reason.
+__WARNING!__ It is not recomended way of running the bot because of security concerns.
-Make sure you understand what you are doing before sending funds to such setup.
+Make sure you understand what you are doing before sending funds to such a setup.